The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 For those experienced in these adrenaline-pumping adventures, McConnells Mill State Park is a great place to drop in and go on a whitewater kayaking adventure.

-Trips here are not publicly run and there are no guides, so you must be experienced and know how to navigate the creek.
+Trips here are not publicly run and there are no guide services, so you must be experienced and know how to navigate the creek.
 This trip would certainly not be for a group of beginners.

 11. …or Rock Climbing